For Cable Television, Broadband Internet, and Phone Services

 - Cookies may be used to determine which parts of our site or our products are visited most often and how best to improve them.

 - Personally Identifiable Information (PII) is only disclosed to others if: (a) customer provides written or electronic consent in advance or (b) it is permitted under federal or applicable state law.
-Pursuant to Federal law, RS Fiber may provide allows customer’s Personally Identifiable Information (PII) to third-parties:
+Pursuant to Federal law, RS Fiber may provide customer’s Personally Identifiable Information (PII) to third-parties:

 a.
 When necessary for RS Fiber to perform activities related to our business